 menu

-Oak Savanna Private Estate
+Oak Savanna Private Natural Area

 Living Habitats offers expert knowledge in applying our native flora to both cultural and natural settings.
 We start all our projects by inventorying and then analyzing a site’s existing natural resources, choosing to work with these valuable assets when developing restoration plans that can greatly improve the quality of open spaces.